Confoederatio/Naissance/README.md

 - <ins>Livemaps</ins>, which produce Ontology streams from Blacktraffic Workers, with built-in scraping and processing APIs, and are used for **real-time data**.
 - <ins>Histmaps</ins>, which are **historical to near-real time data** that do not require live processes.
 They typically rely on local save files and the built-in keyframe system.

+### Extensibility.

+Naissance HGIS is compatible with anything in the npm, Python (both regular pip and `.ipynb` notebooks), and R via Vercengen.
+Ui components are additionally just as extensible, as they need only store an `.element`: HTMLElement and `.v` (state value), and can be composed on the fly.

+These libraries and utils can also be used in the visual script editor.

 ### Pre-made Datasets.

 For ready-made data analysis, you may find it useful to use Confoederatio histmaps/livemaps instead.
 We typically divide such datasets as follows, along with corresponding metadata.